victorjonsson/PHP-Rocker/README.md

 ## System requirements

 - PHP v >= 5.3.2
-- MySQL (the database layer supports many other databases as well but Rocker is so fahr)
+- MySQL (the database layer supports many other databases as well but Rocker is so far only tested with MySQL)
+- Web server (apache/nginx)

 ## Installation